miguelahonen/docker-postgresql-dump/README.md

-# Docker image for dumping databases from mariadb containers
+# Docker image for dumping databases from PostgreSQL containers

 To use, run this container and then:
 ```